MarinTrust Chain of Custody (CoC) Standard

 Wild-Caught Sourcing, Best Practices, and Production

-Both producers and consumers of marine-based products – such as fish oil, fish meal and cosmetics – want to be confident that these products are sourced sustainably and accurately identified to prevent false labeling and quality problems.
+Both producers and consumers of marine-based products – such as fish oil, fish meal and cosmetics – want to be confident that these products are sourced sustainably and accurately identified to prevent false labelling and quality problems.
 Available through NSF, the MarinTrust Chain of Custody (CoC) Standard (to be accredited in 2022) resolves these concerns.

 The MarinTrust CoC Standard provides assurance that seafood materials are acquired at responsibly managed fisheries.
 It also verifies the use of best practices in manufacturing, handling, and delivery – demonstrating full traceability and accurate product identification at every stage in the chain of custody.